1 =======================================================================================

 26 Checking a category that is not present rather than false,

-28 I.e. if nix was not a category you included a value true or false for,
+28 That is, if Nix was not a category you included a value true or false for,

 29 it would evaluate as if it was false.